top of page

 • Detail Screen

-These flows will be managed by a RootCoordinator, which determines where the user starts and switches between flows when needed.
+These flows will be managed by a RootCoordinator, which determines where the user starts and switches between flows as needed.

 Here is a basic demonstration of the entire flow in action: